 Neil returned to Devon, his home county, and established himself in Exeter as an Heraldic Artist and Illuminator.
 He was given his first commissions from Exeter City Council, producing Illuminated Address’, and was elected a member of the Devon Guild of Craftsmen, where he still continues to exhibit work.

-Neil has now been elected a Fellow of the Society of Heraldic Arts in 2018
+Neil was elected a Fellow of the Society of Heraldic Arts in 2018

 Neils work includes the painting of family crests, shields and full coats of arms, freedom scrolls, Baronial Assignations, and Grants of Arms, Heraldic work for reproduction, Calligraphic work, and the reproduction of medieval manuscript pages.He has also been working with William Edwards Pottery on a china dinner service for a private client.